mtgingrass/devgin2/content/post/2021-03-13-government-career-e1-to-gs-14-my-path.en.md

   - 301 series
   - Regulatory Informatics Specialists
 cover: /post/2021-03-13-government-career-e1-to-gs-14-my-path.en_files/cpath.jpg
-summary: How to advance from GS-5 to GS-7/9/11/12.
-Then from GS-12 to NH-3.
-Finally, GS-14.
-From enlisted E-1 to full bird colonal level equivelent.
+summary: How to advance from GS-5 to GS-7/9/11/12 in the Government.
+From GS-12 to NH-3 to GS-14.
+From Enlisted, E-1, to Full Bird Colonal O-6.
 ---

 <style>